Risk Management

 Framework Objectives

-NIST SP 800-39 provides comprehensive guidance for managing information security risk across organizational levels.
+NIST SP 800-39 provides a comprehensive approach to managingcybersecurity risk and strengthening organizational governance.

 Common Framework Mappings